TheJaredWilcurt/scout-app/README.md

 # Scout-App 2 Homepage

 This is the repo for the official website of the open source desktop app, Scout-App.

-Scout-App is the easiest to use pre-processor for Sass.
+Scout-App is the simplest Sass processor.

-This repo can currently be viewed here:
+The repo for the desktop app is located here:

 * http://TheJaredWilcurt.github.io/scout-app